StuckiSimon/HalCrawler/README.md

 HAL Crawler is a client for consuming any API which is HAL (HATEOAS) compliant.
 Have a look at the spec of [HALSpec] if you're not familiar with it.

+This library should be used in combination with a wrapper.
+For Redux there is an implementation [halux].

+Also have a look at the examples which provide pretty good information about the features of the HalCrawler as well as a sample integration with [halux].

 ## Schemas
 Schemas define the data structure
 ```
+new Schema(identifier: string, identifiers: string[], actionsWhichCanBePerformedOnInstance: action[], children: Schema[])

 import { createConfig, crawl, Command, Schema, Resource, action } from "hal-crawler";
 const admins = new Schema("ea:admin", ["id"], [action.GET]);
 const orders = new Schema("ea:order", ["id"], [action.GET]);

 // [] => list of resources, if only one can occur the [] can be removed
 const root = new Schema("root", [], [action.GET], [[admins], [orders]]);
+// e.g.:
+const clients = new Schema("clients", [], [action.GET], [[client], mostImportantClient]);
 ```

 ## configuration
-the crawler needs some basic information, this must be passed using configuration objects, only the root resource is mandatory, but others such as "http-headers" are also possible
+the crawler needs some basic information, this must be passed using configuration objects, only the root resource is mandatory, but others such as "http-headers" or fetchOptions are also possible.
 ```
 const config = createConfig({
-  root: "root.json"
+  root: "root.json",
+  fetchOptions: {
+    // these options will be passed directly to whatwg-fetch()
+  }
 });
 ```